NolanHughes/drumverb/NOTES.md

 3. Adjust origins and resources in config/application.rb (screenshot) -http://jameshuynh.com/rails/react/upload/2017/09/17/how-to-upload-files-using-react-and-rails-like-a-boss/

+4. Refactor everything

-4. Could make searching go into category array?
+5. Could make searching go into category array?
+5.1 Could make default filtered_by be drums and percussion || tail end of url?
+5.2 Could make searchbar not allow you to search with nothing entered

-5. Cart
+6. Cart
-	-Have this post to api (Add users so the functionality works)(ignore this) -Refactor cart add and buy pop ups and maybe have background color overlay
+	-Have this post to api (Add users so the functionality works)(ignore this) -Maybe have background color overlay for pop ups

-6. Maybe fix navbar changing size? when the intro component is present vs not.
+7. Maybe fix navbar changing size? when the intro component is present vs not.

-7. Add Edit component?
+8. Add Edit component?